 How Veterinarians Remove Porcupine Quills from Dogs

 The veterinarian will need to heavily sedate or place your dog under general anesthesia to remove the quills.
-There are times when the quills are deeply embedded, that ultrasound may be necessary to locate the quills.
+There are times when the quills are deeply embedded, and an ultrasound may be necessary to locate them.
 Other times, especially if large areas are affected, quills have broken off, or if there was a delay in treatment, a CT scan is needed to ensure complete removal of all quills.

 The length of time for removal and the difficulty of the removal will depend on the number of quills, the location of the quills, how many have been broken off, and the length of time the quills have been in the skin.